Şahkulu rebellion

-The Şahkulu rebellion (9 April – 2 July 1511) was a widespread pro-Shia and pro-Safavid uprising in Anatolia, directed against the Ottoman Empire, in 1511.
-It began among the Turkmen tribes of the Taurus mountains, before spreading to a wide variety of disgruntled groups.
+The Şahkulu rebellion was a widespread pro-Shia and pro-Safavid uprising in Anatolia, directed against the Ottoman Empire, in 1511.
+It began among the Turkmen tribes of the Taurus Mountains, before spreading to a wide variety of disgruntled groups.
 It is named after the leader of the rebels, Şahkulu.
 His death in battle also meant the end of the uprising.

 Background

 The Safavid dynasty was consolidated and founded by Ismail I in the early 16th century.
-Ismail, being a champion of Shiite faith and partially a Turkmen, was also sympathetic to the Turkmen of the Ottoman Empire.
+Ismail, being a champion of the Shia faith and partially a Turkmen, was also sympathetic to the Turkmen of the Ottoman Empire.

 The Qizilbash, Anatolian adherents to the Safavid order, held a strong presence across Anatolia from the late 15th century to the mid-16th century and assumed a central role in the Şahkulu rebellion.
 In the decades preceding the events of the rebellion, due to the fluid religious character of the region, the primarily Sunni Ottoman state demonstrated a notable tolerance towards Shia Islam.
 However, beginning in the early 16th century, this tolerance began to recede; according to official Ottoman terminology from the period, a Qizilbash was a rebel heretic suspected of illicit relationships with the Safavids.
 Some ascribe this receding tolerance to the decline of the Aq Qoyunlu coupled with the emerging socio-political legitimacy of the Safavid empire.

 Though the revolt was incited by Şahkulu among the Qizilbash, numbered among the eventual participants were various non-Qizilbash groups, such as former sipahis, and dispossessed ghazis, and other Turkmen peoples.
 This decrease in tolerance contributed in part to the malcontent of the Turkmen tribes in Anatolia towards the Ottoman State.
 Their refusal to pay state taxes, settle down, and accept Ottoman central control pushed these Turkmen tribes towards a more militant form of Shi’ism.
 This same malcontent would lead to multiple uprisings in Eastern Anatolia headed by tribal leaders.

 Being inspired by Safavid missionaries, the Turkmens living on Ottoman soil, "as far west as Konya", were mobilized in a "fervent messianic movement", led by Şahkulu. Şahkulu and his followers tried to "replicate" the same type of revolt led by Ismail I several years earlier, "perhaps in anticipation of a union with the Safavids".
 Ismail I's activities did not escape the attention of the Ottomans, but the Ottoman Empire was too preoccupied with the oncoming period of interregnum during the last years of the crippled sultan Bayezid II.
 Thus Ismail was able to gain many supporters among Ottoman subjects.
 One such supporter was Şahkulu (meaning "servant of the shah"), a member of the Turkmen Tekkelu tribe.